richardhaslam/frackit/appl/example2/README.md

 file `example2.cc`, but in `example2.py` it is illustrated how to realize this example using the Frackit python bindings.__

+<b> _In this example, you will learn how to:_ </b>

+* define a cylindrical domain
+* compute the part of entities that is contained inside the domain
+* confine the generated entity network onto the domain

 In this exemplary application, a network of quadrilaterals, following the same distributions as the network of [example 1][0], is created.
 However, in this example we want to confine the network to a cylindrical domain (see image above).